kijiproject/kiji/kijiproject.github.com/_posts/userguides/express/DEVEL/2013-11-14-kiji-sources.md

 * [KijiInput](#kijiinput) is for reading from a Kiji table.
 * [KijiOutput](#kijioutput) is for writing to a Kiji table.
 * [HFileKijiOutput](#hfilekijioutput) is for writing to HFiles that will be bulk-loaded into Kiji.
-  It must be used in conjunction with `HFileKijiJob` instead of `KijiJob`.

 ## KijiInput